-The statement of net position and statement of activities display information on all of the activities of the District.
+The Statement of Net Position and Statement of Activities display information on all of the activities of the District.
 These statements include the financial activities of the overall District.
 Eliminations have been made to minimize the double counting of internal activities.
-These statements report the governmental activities of the District, which are normally supported by taxes and intergovernmental revenues.
-The District had no business-type activities at June 30, 2021.
+These statements report the governmental activities of the District, which are normally supported by taxes and charges for services.
+The District had no business-type activities at June 30, 2022.